okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## He vs. Him

 You may never have given it much though, but these two words are two versions of the same word: they're simply in two different noun cases.

+## Morphosyntactic Alignment

+A fancy way of referring to how a lnaguages codes who does what to whom.